Key Quote

 RAD — PROGRESS

 This represents Benedick's most significant emotional progression.
 He moves from the man who declared 'I will live a bachelor' to one willing to openly express love — and crucially, to act upon it by challenging Claudio.
-His growth demonstrates that genuine love requires vulnerability (emotional openness to potential hurt), something his previous bravado had been designed to avoid.
+His growth demonstrates that genuine love requires vulnerabilityvulnerability — The state of being open to emotional risk or hurt, something his previous bravado had been designed to avoid.

 Key Words